AustinClojure/track1-chatter/Pages/6-add-form.md

 `form/submit-button` is a hiccup function for generating the submit button.

-We want to generate the form button below the title but above the list of messages in the `page-index` function.
+We want to generate the form button below the title but above the list of messages in the `index-page` function.

 Finally, we're going to change our definition of the app